hive-engine/nitrous/src/app/help/en/nobel_whitepaper.md

 The NOBEL is a free coin on the market, so everyone can sell it.
 But the aim of this token is, that mainly the people sell it, that have done charity.
 You can sell (or change) NOBEL here: [https://steem-engine.com/?p=market&t=NOBEL](https://steem-engine.com/?p=market&t=NOBEL)

 **What makes the NOBEL unique?**
-> The NOBEL is an effective charity distribution tool, where the donators either directly support their favorite charity workers or leave it up to the community to care about, that the money goes to the right places.
+> The NOBEL is an high effective charity distribution tool, where the donators either directly support their favorite charity workers or leave it up to the community to care about, that the money goes to the right places.
 The charity workers do “Proof of Charity” by writing blogs about their work.
 STEEM (the base of NOBEL) is a great blockchain platform with a big and good minded community, that creates value by connecting the right people.
+No NGO or middleman is needed.

 The aim of the token is not mainly to get rich of it or to create financial value (when the price rises and you have staked NOBEL, you can also profit from it monetary), it is more a cashflow: With buying NOBEL, money comes in, with spending money by the charity helpers, money goes out.